Courtney Daley

 - 2011: Gray’s Inn Junior Award

-- N v SSHD: Successful appeal to the Upper Tribunal following a decision of the First-Tier to refuse an asylum appeal of a Ugandan national based on sexual orientation.
-The Home Office conceded the appeal at the De Novo hearing following the submission of Laura’s skeleton argument.
+- N v SSHD: successful appeal to the Upper Tribunal following a decision of the First-Tier to refuse an asylum appeal of a Ugandan national.
+The Home Office conceded the appeal following the submission of Laura’s skeleton argument, negating the need for a substantive hearing.

 Details

 Laura joined Unity Street Chambers in 2014 following the successful completion of her pupillage.
-She has excellent client communication skills and thrives working under pressure, particularly in court where her expertise as both a firm and persuasive advocate is admired.
-Her attention to detail and rigorous preparation has made her increasingly sought after by clients.
+She is a firm and persuasive advocate whose attention to detail and rigorous preparation has made her much sought after by clients.

 Family

-Laura represents both applicants and respondents in roughly equal measure through all stages of private law children matters including at multi-day fact-finding hearings, final hearings and enforcement hearings.
+Laura represents applicants and respondents in roughly equal measure through all stages of private law children matters, including at multi-day fact-finding hearings, final hearings and enforcement hearings.

 Laura frequently deals with cases involving domestic abuse and is regularly instructed to represent applicants and respondents in applications for non-molestation and occupation orders.